 What Steps Should I Follow After an Uber Rideshare Crash?

-After an Uber rideshare crash, call police, seek medical help, document the incident, report to Uber, and avoid discussing details publicly.
+After an Uber rideshare crash, call the police, seek medical help, document the incident, report to Uber, and avoid discussing details publicly.
 Promptly contact Munley Law to guide you through insurance claims or a lawsuit.